EbbeMeloSorensen/ASP.NET/ASP.NET.AsfendYarHamid/MusiqApiSqlServer3/Readme.txt

 7) Use Sql Server Management Studio for verifying that the database was created.
 Make a database diagram to verify that the relations were made correctly

-Now we will implement the controllers
+Now we will implement the post methods of the controllers

 8) Add an 'API Controller - Empty' named ArtistsController to the Controllers folder and add the ApiDbContext data member, the constructor, and the Post method to it.